molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 When you log in, you will be able to at least see the following databases:

-- DataCatalogue: The catalogue data, in which you can search for target variables to map to.
+- <b> DataCatalogue</b>: The catalogue data, in which you can search for target variables to map to.
-- CatalogueOntologies: This database contains the look-up list that you need for filling out some columns in the templates, e.g. format or unit.
+- <b>CatalogueOntologies</b>: This database contains the look-up list that you need for filling out some columns in the templates, e.g. format or unit.
 If you need to add anything to these look-up lists, contact us at [molgenis-support](mailto:molgenis-support@umcg.nl).
-- SharedStaging: A communal staging area in which Contacts and Institutions are added and edited.
+- <b>SharedStaging</b>: A communal staging area in which e.g. Contacts and Institutions are added and edited.
-- The database of your own cohort or data source, that you can use to upload the templates once you have filled them out.
+- <b>Your own database</b>: use this to upload the templates once you have filled them out.

 ![MOLGENIS databases](../img/cat_databases.png)